deepesdl/deepesdl-doc/docs/science_cases/polar_science.md

 obtained in 2015-2016 and a completely independent damage model (Fig. 1), generated with an ice-sheet model inversion based on measurements of ice thickness and surface velocity obtained during the same period.
-The frequent acquisition of Sentinel-1 data over Antarctica makes it an excellent tool for building a time series of ice damage.

 <figure markdown="span">
     ![](img/polar_fig1.png)